 Hancock County Justice Center

-(HCJC) – The HCJC incorporates occupational therapy as part of their overall treatment program.
+(HCJC) – The HCJC incorporates occupational therapy as part of its overall treatment program.
 Fieldwork students from the OT Program work under the supervision of Miranda Tippie.
 Within the justice center, groups for both male and female inmates are conducted based on five modules that focus on interpersonal communication, employment, financial management, leisure, and resource/support in an effort to better equip inmates for successful reintegration into the community.
 Individual treatments are provided when appropriate.
-In collaboration with OT faculty ongoing research is being conducted regarding the efficacy or OT intervention in this setting.Adult Probation
+In collaboration with OT faculty, ongoing research is being conducted regarding the efficacy or OT intervention in this setting.Family Resource Center

-– The Family Resource Center of Hancock County is an agency that provides services for the pediatric population.
-Level I and II students work with a team of counselors, case managers and prevention staff to meet the behavioral needs of the children of Hancock County.
+The agency also provides services for the pediatric population which included OT as part of the treatment team.
+Level I and II students work with a team of counselors, case managers, peer support, and prevention staff to meet the behavioral needs of the children of Hancock County.
 Sensory issues, fine and gross motor coordination, play, social skills, and other needs of the child and family are addressed.
 Children are seen at the agency, in their homes, at schools, and in the community to address their goals most effectively.